Must Farm is considered one of the most important Bronze Age archaeological sites in Europe.

-Located in the Fens, the site was underwater for centuries, leading to a unique level of preservation.
-The discoveries made at the site are quite incredible, and it's providing a vast and ongoing amount of information about how people lived.
+The area was underwater for centuries, leading to a unique level of preservation and some amazing discoveries.
+The dig site has provided a vast amount of information about how people lived.

-1) explain the history and geology of the site, 2) act as a repository for the items found there and 3) discuss the archaeological process.
+- act as a repository for the items found there, and

-Create an identity using the physical shape of the dig site as a reference for the 'M' shape.
+- First we needed an identity (I used the physical shape of the dig site as an ‘M’, and earthy, heritage colours).